Skip to navigation Skip to content

 Roles and responsibilities

-• Quality Checkers complete the process for quality checker accreditation
+• Quality Checkers complete the process for Quality Checker accreditation

-• positive quality checking outcomes are acknowledged with Service Officers
+• positive quality checking results are discussed with the Service Officer

-• analysis of data to identify learning needs or process improvement opportunities
+• they analyse data to identify learning needs or process improvement opportunities

 • update and maintain technical knowledge, procedures and policies